Kushalkr19/AI-Agent_kkr/README.md

 # AI Agent Résumé Matcher

-This repository contains an AI‑powered résumé matcher designed to help you tailor your résumé to a specific job description.
-It builds upon the original ``resume_matcher.py`` script by incorporating contextual matching alongside keyword overlap and by producing a ranked outline of your résumé with suggestions for incorporating missing keywords.
+This repository contains an AI‑powered résumé matcher designed to help you tailor your resume to a specific job description.
+It builds upon the original ``resume_matcher.py`` script by incorporating contextual matching alongside keyword overlap and by producing a ranked outline of your resume with suggestions for incorporating missing keywords.

 ## Overview